pydicom/deid/docs/config.md

 # Configuration

-The de-identification process has three parts:
+A full anonymization process has three parts:

  - define a set of rules for de-identification (optional)
  - [get](get.md) current fields (if you need to use them to look up replacements, etc)